Manasa-ctrl/Week-1/README.md

 - Observed validation accuracy around 17 % (model still under training).
 - Plan to improve further in Week 3 using Transfer Learning.

-The trained model (waste_classifier.h5) was not uploaded because of GitHub’s 25 MB file size limit.
-It will be stored locally and can be recreated later once training is completed.

-# Project Theme

-Sustainability × AI/ML — Promoting responsible waste segregation using artificial intelligence.